python/devguide/runtests.rst

     ./python -m test

-This will run the majority of tests, but exclude a small portion of them.
-These are tests using special kinds of resources: for example, accessing the Internet, or trying to play a sound or to display a graphical interface on your desktop.
+This will run the majority of tests, but exclude a small portion of them; these excluded tests use special kinds of resources: for example, accessing the Internet, or trying to play a sound or to display a graphical interface on your desktop.
 They are disabled by default so that running the test suite is not too intrusive.
 To enable some of these additional tests (and for